maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 ## Kernel space

+The main responsibility of the eBPF program count how often a specific code path is executed and create a histogram of the results.
+Also, it gathers the stack traces to be accessed from userspace.

-### Sample count
+### Histogram

-The eBPF program needs to collect a histogram of the number of samples taken for a specific code path.
-We'll store this data in a `BPF_MAP_TYPE_HASH` eBPF hash map:
+We'll store the histogram of sample counts for a particular code path in a `BPF_MAP_TYPE_HASH` eBPF hash map:

 ```c
 struct {